 Since then, Tai Hang has morphed from village to slum, to rising inner-city neighbourhood, but the parade remains.
 Head down to Wun Sha Street for the best views on proceedings, as the dragon thunders down the road, its spine pricked with incense sticks, its eyes ablaze.

-Little sums up Chinese New Year better than that zing of adrenaline when a firecracker goes off a little too close to you.
-All around are cracks and flashes, the scent of gunpowder and chaos in the air, so much so that it’s almost difficult to focus on the parade of floats and acrobatic performers that winds through the streets of Tsim Sha Tsui, as the sky crackles like bubble wrap over the harbour.
-Grab some kumqats or winter melon (both said to bring luck) and gaze on, soaking it all in.
+Little sums up Chinese New Year better than that zing of adrenaline as the sky lights up overhead for the official firework display.
+All around are flashes of light and colour, with chaos in the air, so much so that it’s almost difficult to focus on the parade of floats and acrobatic performers that winds through the streets of Tsim Sha Tsui, as the night sky lights up across the harbour.
+Grab some mandarins or candied winter melon and gaze on, soaking it all in.

 It’s not all evening celebrations, though.
 Some 100,000 people pass through Che Kung Temple at Sha Tin on the second and third days of the new year to pray for good fortune, and the atmosphere is electric.
 The same goes for the Lam Tsuen Wishing Trees, where locals flock to write down their wishes for the upcoming year, tying the paper to an orange and hurling it up into the branches of the banyan trees – if it sticks, the wish will come true.
 Finish at the many New Year’s flower markets, with Victoria Park and Fa Hui Park in Kowloon abloom with orchids, mandarin trees, lucky bamboo and all manner of fortuitous flora.
 Gong hey fat choy!